jansche/oss-advisors/README.md

 3. Develop a final version that gets the approval from all stakeholders.
 4. Start hiring for the Community Program Manager position.
 5. Build the program inclusively from the beginning: gender ratio (taking into account non-binary representation), representation of marginalized groups (LGBTQI+, disability, migration background, diverse experience levels, age)
-6. Create program collaterals (design, layouts, meaningful swag with Rapu)
+6. Create program collaterals (design, layouts, meaningful swag)
 7. Hire a Community Program Manager to run the program within first 3 months
 8. Build a program of 5 OSS Advisors within 3 months of program kick-off, 20 within 12 months
 9. Develop best practices for collaboration between Product Engineering, Advocacy and OSS Advisors to integrate community feedback into product development within first for months of the program.